MicrosoftDocs/dynamics-365-project-operations/articles/project-management/projectplanningUIFAQ.md

 4. Verify that the user has been assigned the correct license and that the service is enabled in the service plans details of the license.
 5. Verify that the user can open project.microsoft.com.
 6. Verify through the project parameters that the system is pointing to the correct project endpoint.
-7. Verify that the project application user is created as stated above.
+7. Verify that the project application user is created.
 8. Apply the following security roles to the user:

-  - Common Data Service User
+  - Dataverse User
   - Project Operations System
   - Project System